On the emergence of the Lorentzian metric structure of space-time in general relativity: Conclusion and outlook: dicing around a black hole

-Thus returning to {\bf Assumption 1} we ask then again in what extent probability an observer-in\-de\-pen\-dent scalar quantity is.
-Imagine the situation inspired by \cite{ete-nem}: consider two observers, one is orbiting on a stable equatorial orbit around a massive slowly rotating Kerr black hole while the other is a gamer holding an unloaded dice and departing into the black hole without hitting its central singularity (hence in principle can survive the trip).
-According to his own clock, he will cross the (outer) event horizon in finite time and after this event he starts tossing the dice.
-Meanwhile the gamer will likely conclude that the relative frequency approaches the usual $\frac{1}{6}$ probability, the observer outside the black hole and watching the game surely cannot reach a definitive answer ever.
-Hence this bit awkward example indicates that even {\bf Assumption 1} alone might break down in truely generic relativistic situations.
+Thus, as a no better option, we return to {\bf Assumption 1} and ask again to what extent probability an observer-in\-de\-pen\-dent scalar quantity is.
+Imagine the situation inspired by \cite{ete-nem}: consider two observers, one is the gamer orbiting on a stable equatorial orbit around a massive slowly rotating Kerr black hole while the other is a traveler holding an unloaded dice and departing into the black hole without hitting its central singularity (hence in principle can survive the trip).
+According to his own clock, the traveler will cross the (outer) event horizon in finite time and we can suppose that he starts tossing the dice strictly after this event only.
+Meanwhile the traveler already inside the black hole will likely conclude that the relative frequency approaches the usual $\frac{1}{6}$ probability (but honestly speaking: who knows?), the gamer outside the black hole and watching the game from a distance surely cannot reach a definitive answer ever.
+This bit awkward example indicates two things: despite the validity of {\bf Assumption 1} in usual cases, assigning a progression (from the many possible ones) hence a probability to a ``model event'' is not obvious, or even {\bf Assumption 1} itself might break down in truly generic relativistic situations.

+Apart from and independently of these worries, of course the validity of {\bf Assumption 2} gets also questionable in too extremal situations.
+However these conjectured limitations of our approach in inexperienced distant situations are consistent with the empirical character of these considerations.

+{\bf Acknowledgements}.
+The author is grateful to the Reviewers for the excellent questions and suggestions, which helped to clarify some parts of the arguments here.

 {\bf Declarations and statements}.
 No any form of AI was used to write this article.
 All not-referenced results in this work are fully the author's own contribution.
 There are no conflict of interest to declare that are relevant to the content of this article.
 The work meets all ethical standards applicable here.
 No funds, grants, or other financial supports were received.
-Data sharing is not applicable to this article as no datasets were generated or analysed during the underlying study.
+Data sharing is not applicable to this article as no datasets were generated or analyzed during the underlying study.